michal-kazmierczak/opentelemetry-rails-example/README.md

 \
 See a lengthy explanation why this approach is suggested https://mkaz.me/blog/2023/collecting-metrics-from-multi-process-web-servers-the-ruby-case/

-# Correlating logs, traces, and metrics
+# Correlating logs, traces and metrics

+The real synergy comes from correlating all the pillars of observability - logs, traces, and metrics - together.
+It's super convenient to easily navigate from a log to a related trace or even from a spike in metric to a related trace.
+That's the main motivation behind including Grafana in the stack - a single UI that is capable of presenting and correlating all the data.

 # Tests instrumentation